Metabolic syndrome. It’s a term we throw out all the time on the H.V.M.N. Podcast.

-It’s about time we have an episode to specifically define metabolic syndrome, why we should care, and what we can do about it.
+It’s about time we have an episode to specifically define metabolic syndrome, the symptoms to look out for, and what we can do about it.

 To help do this, we interview Ivor Cummins, aka The Fat Emperor.
 Cut from a similar cloth as folks like Dave Feldman and host Geoffrey Woo, Ivor comes from a professional background in engineering, therefore applying an engineers mindset and problem solving to the field of nutrition and metabolic health.

 After spending 30 years in corporate technical leadership positions, Ivor is now the Chief Program Officer for Irish Heart Disease Awareness (IHDA).
 Ivor regularly speaks at well-known health and medical conferences around the world on the same stage as professors and doctors.

 Ivor, Mr. Fat Emperor, welcome to the program.

 Hey, thanks a lot, Geoff.
 It's great to be here.

 As we were just talking about and warming up before the actual recording here is the observation that you have, engineers really shaking up the discussion within the nutrition, physiology, biochemistry side of the world.
 And you wouldn't expect a medical doctor going to a chemical engineering conference and I know you're a chemical engineer by background, and standing alongside and giving keynotes and being on panels with professional chemical engineers.
 But in the world of nutrition, that is very much on the case where you have been well received as a speaker and a thought leader on a lot of these topics with professors, academics who've been studying nutrition and physiology for their entire career.
 What do you think is going on here?